-The Elcano Group fulfils its tax obligations on profits in the countries where it operates and is tax-resident, including Spain, Brazil, Argentina, Portugal and Malta.
-This is based on a total profit before tax amounting to -35,957 thousand Euros.
-In 2023, the total Corporation Tax paid by the Group amounted to the equivalent of 479 thousand euros.
+The Elcano Group fulfils its tax obligations in the countries where it operates and is tax resident, including Spain, Brazil, Argentina, Portugal and Malta.
+Despite reporting total pre-tax losses of 17,910 thousand euros in 2024, the total amount paid by the Group in income tax for the year amounted to 1,021 thousand euros.
 Turnover data both at the individual level of Empresa Naviera Elcano, S.A. and its Consolidated Group, as well as references to the taxes paid and their breakdown by country and another series of financial, fiscal and accounting data, have been published in its Financial Statements, to which we refer.